UK's Travis Perkins to name ex-ARM chairman Stuart Chambers as new chair- Sky News

-June 26 Travis Perkins, Britain's biggest supplier of building materials, will name Stuart Chambers, the former chairman of chip designer ARM Holdings, on Tuesday as its next chairman, Sky News reported.
+June 26 (Reuters) - Travis Perkins, Britain's biggest supplier of building materials, will name Stuart Chambers, the former chairman of chip designer ARM Holdings, on Tuesday as its next chairman, Sky News reported.

 Chambers has been picked to replace Robert Walker, who has chaired Travis Perkins for the last seven years, it reported. bit.ly/2sa5hft